rdkcentral/firebolt-apis/requirements/specifications/intents/command-and-control.md

 }
 ```

-**TODO**: this is different than what we officially published.
-We need to track down if anyone implemented the old Pause Intent.
-If so, we need to support pause w/ value: false to mean resume.

 If the action is pause, then the currently playing media should be
 paused, with the frames on-screen and the video decoder ready to resume.